 "It definitely helped us with our communications inside and outside of the vehicle," Kerregan said.
 "This was my second time participating in the exercise, but I learn something new each time."

-"This type of training greatly improves our operational readiness," said Capt.
+Not to be overshadowed by the multitude of 1ABCT training and live-fire exercises, this event highlighted a rare breed of Soldier -- the CBRNE specialists of a chemical battalion.
+Adding versatility to the division's capabilities while reinforcing the "second to none" standard, these Soldiers go above and beyond the technical aspects of their duties."This type of training greatly improves our operational readiness," said Capt.
 Nicholas Bell, assistant operations officer with 23rd Chemical Battalion, 1ABCT, 2nd Infantry Division, and a native of Goshen, Ind.
 "Whenever we are in a CBRN environment taking engagement from the enemy, this exercise can give Soldiers knowledge and confidence to engage the enemy back.
 Repeated practice helps Soldiers with familiarization of the equipment and improves our ability to fight tonight."